diksha/fss16noobs/code/8/README.md

 ### Experiments
 - GA program is run 20 times for each Model (DTLZ1/3/5/7), Objectives (2,4,6,8), and Decisions(10,20,40)
 - This result is input to the rdivDemo function in stats.py
-- Results(Hypervolumes) were obtained from the stats that we have taken the median of and plotted into the graphs
+- Results(Hypervolumes) were obtained from the statistics that we have taken the median of and plotted into the graphs

 ### Results